top of page

 5.00pm - 6.00pm

-Gentle Yoga for Beginners and Returners to Yoga via Zoom
+Gentle Yoga for Beginners and Returners to Yoga online via Zoom

 Mondays 6.30 - 7.30pm